pb2377/PACS-Domain-Generalisation/README.md

 - Only included baseline models (i.e. training existing architectures as standard).
 - Removed the extensive analysis code for now because there is nothing to compare against (this is only the baseline).
-- Admin have changed something with the GPU cluster ports, so I removed tensorboard writing because I can't access it remotely atm.
+- Admin have changed something with the GPU cluster ports, so I removed tensorboard writing because I can't access it remotely atm.# PACS-Domain-Generalisation